 A decidedly odd couple with ulterior motives convince Dr. Alan Grant to go to Isla Sorna (the second InGen dinosaur lab.), resulting in an unexpected landing...and unexpected new inhabitants on the island.

 A human-looking indestructible cyborg is sent from 2029 to 1984 to assassinate a waitress, whose unborn son will lead humanity in a war against the machines, while a soldier from that war is sent to protect her at all costs.

 A young man is accidentally sent 30 years into the past in a time-traveling DeLorean invented by his friend, Dr. Emmett Brown, and must make sure his high-school-age parents unite in order to save his own existence.

 Michael J. Fox,

 Huge advancements in scientific technology have enabled a mogul to create an island full of living dinosaurs.
 John Hammond has invited four individuals, along with his two grandchildren, to join him at Jurassic Park.
-But will everything go to plan?
-Especially when one of the parks' own workers attempts to steal the dinosaur embryos, and has to shut down critical security systems in the process.
-It's now a race for survival with dangerous creatures roaming all over the island.
+But will everything go according to plan?
+A park employee attempts to steal dinosaur embryos, critical security systems are shut down and it now becomes a race for survival with dinosaurs roaming freely over the island.
 Written by

 334 of 406 people found this review helpful.

 Was this review helpful to you?